TingHaooo/ecommerce-app-server/README.md

-# ecommerce-app-server
+# prisma-server-boilerplate
-An ecommerce app build with prisma and apollo
+A prisma server boilerplate with authentication